-Photography workshops and courses are running with reduced numbers.
+Photography workshops and courses are running.

 Government guidance regarding social distancing etc at the time of the workshop will be followed.